(Andover/Coon Rapids, Anoka County • Park permit needed)

 It’s always fun to see the animal tracks in the snow, too.
 Rabbit, fox, squirrel, deer…

-It’s a good idea to grab a map before you head out at the Activity Center (open during the week) or the Campground Office (open on the weekends), especially if you’re new to the park.
-Or download Bunker’s PDF winter map.
+You can pick one up at the Activity Center (open during the week) or the Campground Office (open on the weekends).
+Or download Bunker’s PDF winter map to your phone.

 Rent snowshoes on the weekends

-If you don’t have your own snowshoes, rentals are available at the Campground Office on the weekends.
+If you don’t have your own snowshoes, rentals are available at the Campground Office whenever it’s open.
 Give it a try!
-Renting is cheap (only $5 for 2 hours, 2018 prices) and snowshoeing is super easy to learn.
+Renting is cheap (only $5 for up to 3 hours, 2022 prices) and snowshoeing is super easy to learn.
+Click here for hours and latest details.

-The North Entrance is on Bunker Lake Blvd. in Andover, just east of Hanson Blvd.
+The main North Entrance is off Bunker Lake Blvd. in Andover, just east of Hanson Blvd.
 The entrance for the Activity Center is east of that a mile or so, also off Bunker Lake Blvd.